infinity0/msg-notes/causal-01-ordering.rst

   |forall| u: |forall| m, m' |in| by(u): m |le| m' |or| m' |le| m

-TODO: handling breaking of this
+The first three ought to be true independently of what data a message declares, so may be verified within unit tests rather than as run-time checks.
+However, the last two may be broken if we naively accept any message (which declares its sender and direct parents) to be added to the data structure.

-- detecting non transitive reduction can be done using only information from m and anc(m), which everyone must have (if they deliver m) and so can detect themselves
+Detecting non transitive reduction can be done using only information from m and anc(m).
+Since messages are only added to the data structure in topological order, everyone has this information, so they can detect this condition themselves.
+The merge algorithm includes this functionality, and it may be run on every received message including non-merges - see that chapter for details.

-- detecting non total ordering can be done only when receiving both messages,which may not happen for everyone. to help this, honest recipients MUST re-broadcast both forks to everyone else, then leave the conversation with "BAIL" error message pointing to both forks.
+Detecting non total ordering can be done only when delivering messages from both forks, which may not happen for everyone.
+To help this propagate, users that see this condition, must re-broadcast all messages within both forks to everyone else, then leave the conversation with a BAIL error message (TODO: elaborate possible errors) that references both forks.
+Note that one of the references may have to be indirect if they already replied to the other fork, to preserve transitive reduction.
+This should never need to be 3 forks; bail should be immediate upon delivering 2 forks.
+It is not essential that everyone receives this, since lack of participation will indicate that something is wrong, but this helps to narrow down the cause.

 Linear ordering and display
 ===========================